 Preheat the oven to 325ºF and line a 9x5-inch loaf pan with parchment paper.

 In a large mixing bowl, mix sugar and eggs on low for 30 seconds.
-Then increase the speed to high and beat until the
+Then increase the speed to high and beat until the mixture is pale and voluminous, about 2-3 minutes.

 Stir in the milk and vanilla until combined.